 3.Develop a theme for your case: No matter how complicated a case can be, you can find a theme that explains the case to the jury.
 What is the case really about?
 Remember that juries are used to watching TV show trials and that Americans like sound bites.
 Analyze the case and develop a theme that you begin employing in your discussion with the jury during jury selection.
 Prepare questions for a jury that develop the theme.
 “What would happen if we all started doing whatever we wanted without consequence?”
 “Do you owe the person next to you anything?”
 “How about behaving appropriately under certain circumstances?”
 “What’s a movie you liked that had a good message?”
 Get jurors talking about important concepts and work them into your theme.
 Having a theme also lets you decide what kind of juror you want – what kind of person will be most receptive and approving of your theme?

 Bring the theme back to life in your opening and closing arguments and during key questions to witnesses through the trial.
 It can be a basic large concept theme: “betrayal of trust;” “lack of proof;” “fundamental fairness;” or something that’s case specific but it should be something a jury can quickly understand and identify with.
-When you set your case up with a theme like this, if the jury feels you have hit it on the head and then come through with the evidence, then you are a winner.
+When you set your case up with a theme like this, if the jury feels you have hit it on the head and come through with the evidence, then you are a winner.

 2. Write your summation first: I know many trial lawyers who write their summation the night before they have to give it.
 A recipe for disaster.
 If you have followed rule number 10, you pretty much know what’s going to happen at trial.
 If you have followed rule number 3, you know the theme you want to hit home in your summation.
 Write your summation before jury selection.
 Read it aloud.
 Your motto should be: “If I can say this to the jury then I will win.”
 The goal of the trial will then be to get the evidence to fit your winning summation, not writing a summation to fit the evidence.
 At the end of every trial day, take out your summation and examine whether it needs to be modified or altered based on the day’s events.
 If something didn’t turn out like you planned, can you do something else tomorrow or the next day, to revive that issue so you can still say it in your summation?
 Do this as the trial progresses and your winning summation will remain intact.
 Writing your summation first will also force you to analyze the strengths and weaknesses of your case and prepare yourself for them.